Audio Adrenaline: Other projects

 On September 1, 2003, the band released its first book Dirty Faith: Becoming the Hands and Feet of Jesus, with Think Books.
 Co-written with Mark Matlock, the book discusses reaching out to the needy and features an organization called Mission Year.

 In 2003, Mark Stuart was involved in !Hero the Rock opera, playing Petrov. !Hero was a modern adaption of the story of Christ.
-Also involved in this production were then-dc Talk band member Michael Tait (presently the frontman of the Newsboys) as HERO, CCM pop vocalist Rebecca St. James as Maggie, Skillet's John Cooper as Kai, the chief Rabbi, and rapper T-Bone as Jairus.
+Also involved in this production were Michael Tait as HERO, CCM pop vocalist Rebecca St. James as Maggie, Skillet's John Cooper as Kai, the chief Rabbi, and rapper T-Bone as Jairus.

 On September 5, 2006, the band released Hands & Feet: Inspiring Stories and Firsthand Accounts of God Changing Lives, with Regal Books.
 It takes the reader on a journey to Haiti with the band as they build houses for the children there.
 The reader also meets Drex and Jo Stuart, the parents of frontman Mark Stuart.
 The book gives an explanation of life in one of the poorest nations on earth.
 It also tells of the band's building of The Hands and Feet Project (an orphanage for poor, hungry children).

 in 2007, Stuart and Will McGinniss launched "Audio Unplugged" (also known as "Audio Talks"), a post-retirement speaking venture that offers "a night of encouragement, testimonies, Audio A classics and worship."